 He hadn’t known that after he told me that my brother had begun teaching me how to Rap and that I spent every waking moment determined to learn to put poetry to music.
 He hadn’t known that MC REN of NWA, had heard a song I’d written and actually decided to sign me to a record deal.
 Now that he knew, the look on his face was priceless.
 The other friend of mine seemed just as happy for me as I was and he was the first person to hang a poster of CPO on the wall at his house when my album was released.
 I always appreciated him for that.

-That night at the party, was the standalone best moment in my life at that time.
+That night at the party was the standalone best moment in my life at that time.
 I’d emerged from the obscurity of the background of nobodies to take my place in the forefront as a Somebody.
 It was proof that what I had believed was an impossibility was nothing of the kind so long as I had confidence in myself and put my best foot forward.
-It reminded me of the words from a Gospel Hymn I’d heard as a child, “All things are possible.
+It reminded me of the words of a Gospel Hymn I’d heard as a child, “All things are possible.
 Only believe.”

-I never will forget that saying, or that night.
+I never will forget that saying or that night.

 About Vince Edwards (aka CPO Boss Hogg)

-Many cities are famous, but one city in Southern California, is INFAMOUS.
-It is known as the birth place of The World’s Most Dangerous Group.
+Many cities are famous, but one city in Southern California is INFAMOUS.
+It is known as the birthplace of The World’s Most Dangerous Group.
 That city is COMPTON.
-That group, was NWA.
+That group was NWA.

 While visiting his old neighborhood in Compton, the member of NWA known as MC Ren, discovered something unexpected.
 Something “BIG”.
 A Rogue 6ft 300lb Menace called Lil Nation.
-Ren had known him for years, but was only now made aware that he was into hip-hop.
+Ren had known him for years but was only now made aware that he was into hip-hop.
 Lil Nation, whose given name is Vince Edwards, was very reluctant to let the seasoned MC hear his material even if they were friends but eventually he relented.
-Much to his surprise and relief, Ren was impressed, and immediately took Lil Nation to the studio to record him.
+Much to his surprise and relief, Ren was impressed and immediately took Lil Nation to the studio to record him.

 When the session ended, Ren informed Vince that he was going to sign him to his company, MC Ren Productions.
-Initially Lil Nation was meant to be the spearhead of a crew called C.P.O., the “Capital Punishment Organization.”
-But by some strange turn of events, everyone mistook CPO to be his name, and the name Lil Nation, was lost in the shuffle.
+Initially, Lil Nation was meant to be the spearhead of a crew called C.P.O., the “Capital Punishment Organization.”
+But by some strange turn of events, everyone mistook CPO to be his name, and the name Lil Nation was lost in the shuffle.

 The debut album from CPO entitled, “To Hell and Black” dropped on Capital Records.
-It did nicely, after excerpts of his video for “Ballad of a Menace”, were chosen to air in the opening credits of the popular hip hop show “Yo MTV Raps”, and his video for “This Beat is Funky” became well-known for his hilarious comedic antics.
+It did nicely, after excerpts of his video for “Ballad of a Menace”, were chosen to air in the opening credits of the popular hip-hop show “Yo MTV Raps”, and his video for “This Beat is Funky” became well-known for his hilarious comedic antics.
 All topped off by his album appearing on the cover of Billboard Magazine that year.